kristopherjohnson/lunar-c/README.md

 * [FOCAL Programming Manual][focal]
 * [David Ahl's port to BASIC in _BASIC Computer Games_ (1978)][ahl]

+## Building and Running with Make

 If you have a UNIX-ish system with development tools installed, you should be able to build the executable and play the game by running this command:

 ```
 make run
 ```

+## Building and Running with CMake

 If you have [CMake][cmake] installed, you can build and run by executing these commands: